 Cats that are currently sheltered or up for adoption come in all ages and love to play just as much as any other cat or kitten.
 They love human companionship and engaging in various games.
 Cats love to learn new tricks, irrespective of their age.

 Adopted cats have varied personalities

 All cats are incredibly diverse when it comes to their personalities.
 Some are shyer than others, whilst other cats love to play more.
-Cats for adoption share the same personalities, irrelevant that they’re looking for a new home.
+Cats for adoption share the same personalities, regardless if they’re looking for a new home.

-There are many misconceptions for adopted pets that they’re unlovable or too hard to train etc. Majority of cats for adoption are very humble and extremely grateful for a potential new loving home.
+There are many misconceptions for adopted pets – they’re unlovable or too hard to train etc. The majority of cats for adoption are very humble and extremely grateful for a potential new loving home.

 Cats for adoption are ready to go

-Majority of cats for adoption will be neutered or spayed, de-wormed, micro chipped, immunised and if they’re in a shelter; they will be assessed for any behavioural issues.
+Most cats for adoption will be neutered or spayed, de-wormed, micro chipped, immunized and if they’re in a shelter; they will be assessed for any behavioural issues.